neowinx/postgres-go-echo-restful/README.md

 swag init -g server.go -d ./web,./internal/handler
 ```

-NOTE: This needs to be executed everytime you need to update the swagger documentaion
+NOTE: This needs to be executed everytime you need to update the swagger documentation